ali-layken/BurstUI/posts/Organize_Your_Thoughts:_Build_Your_Own_Website.md

-# Why Build Anything at All?
+# Why Build Anything at All? :thinking:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you genuinely care about *anything* and want to avoid sounding like a mad scientist when you talk about it, I highly recommend you start forming your thoughts and efforts into digestible pieces of content.
 Engineers are notoriously horrible with communication, but we care and want to build something that truly *works*.
 To make something work, then, means to make something that *works for people*.
 But, if **no one can understand** what we are doing or why, we haven’t actually made anything that *works*.
 We’ve made something else, which is fine; there are many things we can do for ourselves or our own benefit, and the world doesn’t have to understand them completely.
 Instead, making something that works starts with correctly identifying real people’s issues.
 We have to spend time talking to them about their difficulties and perspectives and listen when they tell us what they need or what we aren’t providing.
 If we do all this and still fail, it’s okay; you were just trying to *help*.

 <br/>